Isarm/chess_engine/README.md

 # chess_engine

 This chess engine uses bitboards to efficiently calculate positions.
-In the evaluation alpha beta pruning is used, combined with transposition tables and iterative deepening to more efficiently prune the search tree.
+In the evaluation alpha beta pruning is used, combined with a transposition table and iterative deepening to more efficiently prune the search tree.

 Game logic has been implemented and tested with the PERFT debugging method: https://www.chessprogramming.org/Perft